jonnor/ESC-CNN-microcontroller/report/report.md

 predictions are made on the *validation set*.
 The final performance of the trained model is evaluated on a *test set*, which has not been used in the training process.
-To get a better estimate of how the model performs K-fold cross validation can be used, where K different training/validation splits are attempted.
+To get a better estimate of how the model performs K-fold cross-validation can be used, where K different training/validation splits are attempted.
 K is usually set to a value between 5 and 10.
 The overall process is illustrated in Figure \ref{figure:crossvalidation}.